flow-thru/flowthru/server/README.md

 export FLOWTHRU_DB_NAME="test"
 ```

 Auth0 is utilized to authenticate users.
-Visit the [Auth0](http://auth0.com) website to create a free account and obtain a client id, domain, and client secret id.
+Visit the [Auth0](http://auth0.com) website to create a free account and obtain a domain and an API identifier.
+View instructions [here](https://auth0.com/docs/apis).
 Then export them as environment variables as detailed below.

 ```bash
 export FLOWTHRU_AUTH0_DOMAIN="{YOUR AUTH0 DOMAIN}"